GameFoundry/bsf/Documentation/Manuals/Native/scripting.md

 }
 ~~~~~~~~~~~~~

-`initRuntimeData` is also a good spot to retrieve @ref BansheeEngine::MonoMethod "MonoMethod" (or thunks) for managed methods that needed to be called by the script interop object, if any.
+`initRuntimeData` is also a good spot to retrieve @ref BansheeEngine::MonoMethod "MonoMethods" (or thunks) for managed methods that needed to be called by the script interop object, if any.

 ### Creating script object instances ### {#scripting_b_a_b}
 If your class is not static you will need to eventually create an instance of the script object.
 This can be done either from C# or C++, depending on what is needed.
-For example script interop objects for GUI will be created from managed code because user can add GUI elements himself, but a resource like @ref BansheeEngine::Font "Font" will have its script interop object (and managed instanced) created purely from C++ because such an object cannot be created directly in managed code.
+For example script interop objects for GUI will be created from managed code because user can add GUI elements himself, but a resource like @ref BansheeEngine::Font "Font" will have its script interop object (and managed instance) created purely from C++ because such an object cannot be created directly in managed code.

 For the first case you should set up an internal method that accepts the managed object instance, and is called in the managed constructor (`internal_CreateInstance` in the above example).
 This way the method gets called whenever the managed object gets created and you can create the related script interop object.
 A simple implementation would look like so:
 ~~~~~~~~~~~~~{.cpp}